caracolazuldev/make-do/README.md

 Installation will put the framework into a standard search path for make includes.
 You can activate the framework by putting `include make-do.mk` at the top of your makefile.

-# Command Line Interface
+# Utilities

 The `mdo` command will give you access to make-do utilities and generators.
-You can also use it as an alias for make inside your modules.
+You can also use it as an alias for make.

 * `util-generate-cmd`: create a wrapper command for your make-do module
 * `util-install-cmd`: creates a link /usr/local/bin to your command wrapper, and installs a command completion script for you.
 See the make-do [completions][047213c8] file for an example.
 Completion sugestions will be the targets in your module.